keivanzavari/working_hours/README.md

 I needed something to log how much employees have worked per day.
 This has to be logged for weeks and months and eventually the work year.

 ## Progress
-**This is still in progress.
-So if you clone it or use parts of this, be warned!**
+**This project is still in progress.
+So if you clone it or use parts of it, be warned!**

 - I have designed the framework, the necessary classes and handlers
 - todo.md has the tasks list...